What is hMPV(Human Metapneumovirus)?

 Healthcare providers diagnose HMPV through

-• PCR Testing: Detects viral RNA in respiratory samples.
+• PCR Testing: They detect viral RNA in respiratory samples.

-• Antigen Tests: Identifies viral proteins in nasal or throat swabs.
+• Antigen Tests: They detect viral proteins in nasal or throat swabs.

 • Clinical Observation: Based on symptoms and medical history.